nicfel/Reassortment-Tutorial/README.md

 	<figcaption>Figure 8: Changing the Yule model to the coalescent with reassortment.</figcaption>
 </figure>

-We now have to set the prior distribution on the parameters.
+We next have to set the prior distribution on the parameters.
 The prior distribution on the effective population size can be left as is, but we have to change the prior on the reassortment rate.
 Set the prior distribution on the reassortment rate to be an exponential distribution with mean 0.25.
-This means that we assume on average one reassortment event per lineage every 4 years.
+This means that we assume a priori that on average there is one reassortment event per lineage occurring every 4 years.

 <figure>
 	<a id="fig:example1"></a>